NickMad17/NickMad17/README.md

 ### ABOUT ME

-Here you will find everything from frontend to beatmaking) But probably my main occupation is frontend development, so scroll on (<<-there should be a steep down arrow ->>)
+Here you wil find everything : from frontend to beatmaking But my main occupation is frontend development, so scroll on ⬇

 * 🔥 I'm web-developer
 * 🌍 I'm based in Saint-Petersburg